Principles of Corporation Law

 Textbook requirements:Students are required to access the Partnership Act 1892 (NSW) https://www.legislation.nsw.gov.au/view/html/inforce/2004-04-05/act-1892-012

-This subject is available to non-law students only.
-The subject introduces students to the legal principles applicable to commercial associations with an emphasis on corporations.
-The topics covered include: sole traders, partnerships and the law of agency; trusts (discretionary, unit, and hybrid); joint ventures; superannuation entities; the function and structure of companies; corporate governance; member's rights; corporate liability; corporate finance; takeovers and schemes of arrangement; financial records, financial reporting and audit requirements; and companies in distress.
+This subject is available to non-law students only and provides a comprehensive introduction to the legal principles for commercial associations with an emphasis on corporations.
+You will explore a wide range of topics including sole traders, partnerships and the law of agency, trusts (discretionary, unit, and hybrid) and joint ventures as well as superannuation entities, the function and structure of companies, corporate governance, member's rights and corporate liability.
+Additionally, you will examine corporate finance, takeovers and schemes of arrangement, financial records, financial reporting and audit requirements and companies in distress.
+In doing so, you will build a broad understanding of the nature and scope of corporation law, as well as your critical thinking and legal reasoning skills.

 Compulsory Tutorial Attendance: Assessment Note: Students must attend 9 out of 11 tutorials.
 Relates to Learning Outcomes 1-3 Assignment 1: 2000 Words.
 Assessment Note: Written assignment.Students must attempt this assessment to pass the unit.
 Relates to Learning Outcomes 1-3 Open Book Examination: 2000 words.
 Assessment Note: Students must attempt this exam to pass the unit.
 Relates to Learning Outcomes 1-3 Online Assessment: Online Quiz 500 words.
 Assessment Note: This Quiz is non-compulsory.
 Relates to Learning Outcomes 1-3 There is a supervised exam at the end of the teaching period in which you are enrolled.
 The exam will be offered online with supervision via webcam and screen sharing technology.
 Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.